m00wl/nixfiles/README.md

 # `nixfiles`

-These files contain the configurations for my NixOS systems, as well as other UNIX-based systems running home-manager.
+These files contain the configurations for my NixOS systems, as well as other systems running home-manager.

 ## Structure